-Along with depression and anxiety, one of the most common mental issues paramedics develop is critical incident stress (CIS), often described as a normal reaction to an abnormal event.
-It encompasses both immediate reactions to a traumatic situation, like nausea, anxiety and hyperventilating, as well as delayed reactions, like having trouble sleeping, flashbacks, panic attacks and emotional numbness.
+Along with depression and anxiety, one of the most common mental issues paramedics develop is critical incident stress (CIS), often described as normal reaction to an abnormal event.
+It encompasses both immediate reactions to a traumatic situation, like nausea, anxiety, and hyperventilating, as well as delayed reactions like having trouble sleeping, flashbacks, panic attacks and emotional numbness.
 The symptoms can become so severe that they prevent sufferers from functioning normally.

-If a paramedic is still experiencing symptoms of CIS 30 days after the initial traumatising event, they can then be diagnosed with PTSD.
+If a paramedic is still experiencing symptoms of CIS 30 days after the initial traumatizing event, they can then be diagnosed with PTSD.
 According to the Canadian Mental Health Association, about eight percent of Canadians have PTSD.
-That number rises to ten percent when you factor in soldiers returning from combat.
-However, in emergency service workers, like paramedics, fire fighters, nurses and doctors, the number jumps even higher: they're two times more likely than the average citizen to be affected.
+That number rises to 10 percent when you factor in soldiers returning from combat.
+However, in emergency service workers like paramedics, fire fighters, nurses, and doctors, the number jumps even higher: they're two times more likely than the average citizen to be affected.
 A 2012 study on Ottawa emergency service workers found that paramedics were at the highest risk of developing PTSD.

-After his experience, Vince founded the Tema Conter Memorial Trust, a foundation that advocates better mental-health support for emergency service workers.
+After his experience, Vince founded the Tema Conter Memorial Trust, a foundation that advocates for better mental-health support for emergency service workers.
 Tema estimates that 16 to 24 percent of Canadian paramedics will be diagnosed with PTSD at some point in their careers.
-However, exact numbers on who's suffering from what are hard to come by.
-According to Vince, services tend to resist attempts by organisations to get statistics on paramedic mental health.
+Exact numbers on who's suffering from what are hard to come by, however.
+According to Vince, services tend to resist attempts by organizations to get statistics on paramedic mental health.

 David Whitley, a paramedic with York Region EMS since 1982, gave another reason for the stigma.

-Being exposed to traumatic events is ingrained into a paramedic's profession.
-They play a crucial role in any city's emergency medical services and carry a heavy responsibility – they must assess the raw scene in order to think and act quickly enough to save lives.
-Paramedics see the most gruesome injuries, accidents involving multiple fatalities and the results of murders and suicides every day.
+Being exposed to traumatic events is engrained into a paramedic's profession.
+They play a crucial role in any city's emergency medical services and carry a heavy responsibility—they must assess the raw scene in order to think and act quickly enough to save lives.
+Paramedics see the most gruesome injuries, accidents involving multiple fatalities, and the results of murders and suicides every day.